 Diastema: A Definition

+First off, what is diastema?
 Diastema is a big, technical term for a simple thing—it’s a gap between your teeth.
 Although it can, technically, refer to a space between any two teeth, it most commonly is used to talk about a gap between the two front teeth.

 There are several possible reasons why you might develop a diastema, not all of which are under your control.
 Sometimes, a diastema is just the result of a mismatch between the size of your jaw and the size of your teeth.
 If you have small teeth compared to the size of your jaw, you’re more likely to have a diastema.
-If your mom had a diastema, and her mom had a diastema, and you have one too, this is the likely culprit.
+If your mom had a diastema, and her mom had a diastema, and you have one too, genetics are the likely culprit.
 Having lots of gum at the front of your mouth can push your front teeth apart, too.

 There are also some habits that can cause a diastema to develop.
 Thumb sucking is famously known to push apart teeth.
 Over time, you can also push your teeth apart by pushing on your front teeth with your tongue instead of placing it against the top of your mouth when you swallow.
 You may not suspect it, but poor brushing habits that contribute to gum disease can cause a diastema, too.
 If your gums become infected and inflamed enough, it’s possible for them to stop providing a solid foundation for your teeth.
 Then, they can shift out of their normal position.

 While there are plenty of people who choose to close their diastema, it’s usually not necessary to do so.
 If you need some celebrity inspiration to learn to love your slightly gapped smile, you’ll be happy to know that there are also plenty of famous faces rocking a distinctive diastema.
-Whether charming goofy actors like Andy Samberg, famous singers like Madonna, glamourous model/actresses like Lauren Hutton, or tough guys like Samuel L. Jackson speak to you, there’s a famous smile out there to help you build confidence in your own smile.
-Galleries of smiles are out there, like this one at Popsugar.
+Whether charming goofy actors like Andy Samberg, famous singers like Madonna, glamourous models/actresses like Lauren Hutton, or tough guys like Samuel L. Jackson speak to you, there’s a famous smile out there to help you build confidence in your own smile.
+Galleries of smiles are out there, like this one from Popsugar.

 Will Diastema Hurt My Teeth?